cryptape/dapp-demos/pet-shop/README.md

 ## 5. Deploy the contract

-> Notice: We use [AppChain-Truffle-Migrate](https://github.com/cryptape/appchain-truffle-migrate) to deploy the contract, so the commend is different from truffle-box.
+> Notice: We use [AppChain-Truffle-Migrate](https://github.com/cryptape/appchain-truffle-migrate) to deploy the contract, so the commend is different from `truffle-box`.

 ```shell
 npm run migrate